-I literally dreamed about this centerpiece.
-I couldn’t figure out what I wanted to do and then at 4am I woke up and knew what I wanted to do.
+I literally dreamt about this centerpiece.
+I couldn’t figure out what I wanted to do and then at 4 am I woke up and knew exactly what I wanted to do.
 Too bad I couldn’t go back to sleep!
-I took balloon weights, (the big ones) and cut a balloon stick in half (10 inches) and put it in the center of the balloon weight.
-Then I made a balloon cluster out of 7 balloon and attached them with the clips that came with the sticks.
+I took balloon weights, (the big ones) and cut a balloon stick in half (10 inches), and put it in the center of the balloon weight.
+Then I made a balloon cluster out of 7 balloons and attached them with the clips that came with the sticks.
 Then I used my publisher program and printed out the team banners and table numbers on card stock and attached them to balloon sticks and crammed them in the weights.
 They looked so cool and they were really easy to make.

 A close up of the centerpiece.
 They turned out so cool and we got lots of compliments!
 Below shows how we did the buffet tables.
 Once everything was in place, (very important) I took a giant Sharpie and labeled what everything was.
 Why did I do that?
 I saw it on Pinterest and thought it was cool!
 Haha!
 Also because I usually print out a menu because it’s typically catered, but this year it was only partially catered (the meat, slaw and cake) and everyone else divided up the sides that are typically catered.
 It made identifying the sides quick and easy since there were 4 or more containers of baked beans, mac and cheese and so forth.
 It eliminated the question, “What is this?” and I didn’t have to make placecards for each dish.
 And then there’s the cake with each team and players names on it!
 Yum!

 To mark the beginning of the buffet, I wrote a big “Welcome to the Stallions Banquet!” so there would be no question as to where the line should start.
-Plus I was in a doodling mood!
-We wound up with about 130 players, parents, siblings and family in attendance.
+Plus, I was in a doodling mood!
+We wound up with about 130 players, parents, siblings, and family members in attendance.
 A big Thank You to Hendrick’s Motor Sports for letting us use their Team Center for our banquet.
 It is a great facility and you are so welcoming!

 I love this picture because you can see how many people were there and you can really see how the decorations look in the space.
-This is Emily, her bf Brandon and the Varsity Girls team (isn’t he lucky!) goofing off and chowing down.
+It was a huge space!
+This is Emily, her friend, Brandon, and the Varsity Girls team (isn’t he lucky!) goofing off and chowing down.
 Now I know where the missing crockpot of nacho dip went!
 You have been caught!
 Ha!

 Don’t forget about a trophy table!
 Use this to showcase your program’s accomplishments throughout the years.
 Cover with a tablecloth and attach banners.
 We brought just a few trophies this year instead of all of them and we also used the tables to hold the shirts and awards the players would be getting from their coaches.